 Lesson 3.
 Integrated skills

-► to give participants an opportunity to experience an integrated skills lesson as learners to raise awareness of the advantages of and possible problems in using songs.
+- ➤ to give participants an opportunity to experience an integrated skills lesson as learners - ➤ to help participants explore the characteristics of an integrated skills lesson to raise awareness of the advantages of and possible problems in using songs.